lacc/OAuthProxy.AspNetCore/readme.md

 -     config.MapGenericApi = false;
   });
   ```
-  - `ProxyUrlPrefix`: Base path for proxy endpoints (default is `api/proxy`)
+  - `ProxyUrlPrefix`: Base path for proxy endpoints (default is `/api/proxy`)
   - `AuthorizeRedirectUrlParameterName`: Query parameter for redirect URL after authorization (default is `local_redirect_uri`)
-  - `WhiteListedRedirectUrls`: List of allowed redirect URLs after the authorization flow to prevent open redirects
+  - `WhitelistedRedirectUrls`: List of allowed redirect URLs after the authorization flow to prevent open redirects
   - `MapGenericApi`: If true, maps all endpoints under `/api/proxy/{Name}/*` to the third-party service.
 This is useful for quick testing but not recommended for production due to security risks.